 Tolay Fall Festival

-Note: The Tolay Fall Festival will not be held in 2022.
+Please note: The Tolay Fall Festival will not be held in 2023.

 The Tolay Fall Festival is an annual, two-week event featuring old-time, nature-based fun at Tolay Lake Regional Park southeast of Petaluma.
 More than just a pumpkin patch, the Tolay Fall Festival is a seasonal celebration of the beauty and history of this special park.
 Fall Festival activities are low-key, hands-on and educational by design.